The TokuDB storage engine is for use in high-performance and write-intensive environments, offering increased compression and better performance.

 - ↑ with this version, TokuDB now follows the version numbering of Percona XtraDB

 More information about TokuDB in MariaDB can be found on the following pages:

-Enabling TokuDBHow to Enable TokuDB in MariaDB
+Enabling TokuDBHow to install and enable TokuDB in MariaDB.

 TokuDB DifferencesThings to know before using TokuDB in MariaDB